-Comment: Less then one percent of the total FOB of Filippa K is placed at two suppliers in Peru who have not received additional training on labour standards.
-However because this supplier accounts for less than 1% of their total FOB, this indicator is N/A.
+Comment: Less than one percent of the total FOB of Filippa K is placed at two suppliers in Peru who have not received additional training on labour standards.
+However because this supplier accounts for less than 1% of their total FOB and the member company is phasing out production, this indicator is N/A.